-Transfer from the new Istanbul Airport
+Arrival at the new Istanbul Airport (IST)

-In Turkey the currency is the Turkish lira.
-If you did not hav time to make some change before you leave, you can find ATMs in the airport to pay the first expenses (taxis do not accept credit card).
-The banking system is very well developed in Turkey, you will find ATMs absolutely everywhereWe do not advise you to do a lot of change at the airport, the rates given are generally less advantageous than those you can find in the city.
+In Turkey, the currency is the Turkish Lira.
+If you did not have time to change money before you leave, you can find ATMs in the airport to pay for your first expenses (taxis do not accept credit card).
+The banking system is very well developed in Turkey, you will find ATMs absolutely everywhere.
+We do not advise you to change a lot of money at the airport, the rates there are generally less advantageous than those you can find in the city.
 We suggest you ask your bank before you leave to see with which banks they may have agreements in order for you to withdraw money without extra fees.

 Also do not forget to print or take a screenshot of the exact address of your hotel as well as its phone number!